mmaceira/RNN_for_Inferring_Intentions/README.md

 It creates a folder input_waveform_aolivares_data/ with all the waveforms of the dataset <br>

-To run the examples just call:
+### Train the model

-Training and testing with the data splitted between train and test: python main_train_test_simbiots.py
+To run the experiments in the paper, the main_train_test.py program is provided.

 The following parameters are accessible via command line:

-usage: main_train_test.py
+main_train_test.py
 optional arguments:
 -h, --help            show this help message and exit
 -  --hidden_size HIDDEN_SIZE